DSpace/RestContract/README.md

 For such features the `Accept-Language` header may be used by the REST client to force the use of a specific locale, if supported by the DSpace instance and endpoint in the response.
 (Please note that not all the DSpace instances support multiple locales.
 This can be discovered by querying the configuration endpoint for the `webui.supported.locales` key.)

 If the support for multiple locales is enabled in the DSpace instance, a request with an `Accept-Language` header is expected to be processed as follows:
 * If none of the requested locales is supported, the server will ignore the header.
-This provides more user friendly behavior when browsing the REST API via a browser (see https://tools.ietf.org/html/rfc7231#section-5.3.5)
+This provides more user-friendly behavior when browsing the REST API via a browser (see https://tools.ietf.org/html/rfc7231#section-5.3.5)
 * If at least one acceptable locale is requested, the server will use the one with the higher priority in the `Accept-Language` header to process the request
 * If the requested endpoint is configured to respond differently based on the selected locale, then the `Content-Language` response header will detail which locale was used to generate the response.
 * If the requested endpoint responds the same no matter which locale is requested, then the `Content-Language` response will return the list of all supported locales.